wcerfgba/jpreston.xyz/notes-on-organization-design.md

 This essay presents my thoughts on the nature of organizations: the factors that make up what an 'organization' is, how those factors interrelate, and what it means for these factors to be well-designed.
 I show how the factors I define in this WOPRS model relate to factors and components in other theories of the organization, such as the McKinsey 7S model and the Burke-Litwin model.
 I discuss some of the meta-processes an organization may carry out, and provide a minimal blueprint for developing new and existing organizations.

+* Table of Contents
+{:toc}

 ### Basic definitions

-Organizations are groups of individuals who share an objective, and seek to achieve that objective by coordinated action, which is managed by certain structures and processes.
+Organizations are groups of individuals who share one or more objectives, and seek to achieve those objectives by coordinated action, which is managed by certain structures and processes.

 Organization design is the application of design thinking and design processes for the purpose of creating effective organizations, such as businesses.